Skip to content

 1. Placing oil in the Gavel at temperatures exceeding 600F.
 Or in other words, using it too hot.

-The second being the most common cause of black spots occurring, but both are easily rectified by a change in usage and cleaning habits.
+Both are easily rectified by a change in usage and cleaning habits.

 How To Prevent Them?